THE OLD SCHOOL PRESS

 view the book itself

-James Kirkup is well known as a poet and translator, and he has also published three novels, six volumes of autobiography, plays and essays.
+James Kirkup is well known as a poet and translator, and he also published three novels, six volumes of autobiography, plays, and essays.
 He has been published in particular by the Sceptre Press, Rockingham Press, Hub Editions, and the University of Salzburg Press.
-His work appears in various magazines in Britain, Japan, France and the USA, and he is a frequent obituarist for The Independent newspaper in the UK.
-A substantial new collection of poems, The Patient Obituarist, has just been completed.
-The University of Salzburg Press is currently issuing his poetry in six volumes, and two anthologies of translations.
+His work appeared in various magazines in Britain, Japan, France and the USA, and he was a frequent obituarist for The Independent newspaper in the UK.

 Chesil Beach